QR Batch Generator

 - Readiness score

-- A local 0 to 100 row score based on capacity headroom, contrast, quiet zone, and selected error correction.
+- A 0 to 100 row score based on capacity headroom, contrast, quiet zone, and selected error correction.

 - Manifest